security-force-monitor/research-handbook/source/persons_postings.rst

 Example of use
 ~~~~~~~~~~~~~~

-``Ye Win Oo``, ``510 Light Infantry Battalion in Nansang Township``
+``Ni Lin Aung Major General Triangle Regional Military Command``

 Guidance on use
 ~~~~~~~~~~~~~~~

 This field provides a human readable counterpart to the ``about_entity:ref:claim`` which combines the various elements of the claim into a single text field.
 This field can be manually added by a researcher or automatically populated by the system after import.
-For a ``person`` best practice is to use the ``name:annotation`` in this field.

 Person Posting: Unique Identifier